 FROM SCRATCH.
 All the following commands in a Dockerfile build upon the base image to make a

-functioning version of the researcher’s project.
+functioning version of the researcher's project.
+Specifing a version for the image (

 It is worth spending time carefully choosing an appropriate base image as doing do can reduce the amount of work involved in writing a Dockerfile dramatically.
 For example a collection of images with the R programming language included in them can be found here.
 If a project makes use of R it is convenient to use one of these as a base image rather than spend time writing commands in your Dockerfile to install R.